tonybaloney/hubot-spark/README.md

 ## Description

-This is the [Cisco Spark](http://www.yammer.com) adapter for [Hubot](https://github.com/github/hubot) that allows communication in Spark channels.
+This is the [Cisco Spark](https://developer.ciscospark.com) adapter for [Hubot](https://github.com/github/hubot) that allows communication in Spark channels.

 ## Installation

 * Install dependencies with `npm install`
 * Set environment variables (below)
 * Run hubot with `bin/hubot -a spark -n name`

+## Configuration

+The following environment variables are required for connecting :

+* `HUBOT_SPARK_API_URI` - (optional, defaults to "https://api.ciscospark.com/v1")
+* `HUBOT_SPARK_ACCESS_TOKEN` - Your API access token, generated from the Cisco Spark developer console
+* `HUBOT_SPARK_ROOMS` - A list of room IDs that you want your bot to listen to, seperated with commas.

 ## Thanks